inohime/JAE/README.md

 ## Currently In Active Development
   - Non-production beta builds released frequently

+## How-to-Build
+  This project utilizes Makefile (change to CMake later) To build a fresh project, please follow the following:
+  1. `mkdir build && cd build`
+  2. `cd .. && make`
+  3. Put all /x64/ dlls into the build folder (excluding optional) **required**: all dependencies not labled optional put into deps.

 `Dependencies:`
   - SDL2 2.0.16+ (soon 2.0.18)
   - SDL_Mixer 2.0.4